bini823/npi823/README.md

 <tr>
 <th>Nofollow Tag Checker</th>
 <td>Your webpage does not use the nofollow meta tag.</td>
-<td>This means that your webpage will be read and indexed by search engines.</td>
+<td>This means that search engins will crawl all links from your webpage.</td>
 </tr>
 <tr>